 - Are these steps easy and intuitive to perform?

-- Where might the pain points in each step?
+- Where are the pain points in each step?

 - Are they meaningful enough to reward after completion?